 First Principal: Bessie Bell

-Interesting Facts: Robin Davenport, the current principal was a student at Creeds Elementary during the time his mother was the cafeteria manager.
+Interesting Facts: Robin Davenport, a previous principal, was a student at Creeds Elementary during the time his mother was the cafeteria manager.

 Creeds Elementary is located in the rural southeastern section of Virginia Beach.
 The original Creeds building was built in 1848 in a section known as Blossom Hill.
 The second structure for Creeds Elementary was built in 1908 in Creeds, Virginia, approximately 5 miles south of the present building.
 The present building was constructed in 1939 at a cost of $80,000 and served as a high school for Princess Anne County until 1954 when it was converted to an elementary school.